Uganda Coffee: Best Beans, Facts, And More

 Other origins that are similar to Uganda coffee include nearby African nations, like Kenyan, Ethiopian, and Rwandan coffee.
-You can also find similar flavor profiles in high-grown Yemeni coffee.
-All are known for fruity flavors and wine-like acidity.
+You can also find similar flavour profiles in high-grown Yemeni coffee.
+All are known for fruity flavours and wine-like acidity.

 In 2018, Uganda produced 158.6 million bags of coffee, with each bag consisting of 60 kg of green coffee beans.
 Of this, 97.2 million bags were Arabica and 61.4 million bags were Robusta.

 Ugandan people do drink coffee, but not a lot.
 Like many former British colonies, tea is the drink of choice.
 However, a specialty coffee culture is beginning to emerge, especially in the urban centres.
 This is primarily driven by youth returning from abroad (3).